conmaol/gadelica/grammar/nouns.md

 Two nouns (of the same case and gender) can stand in apposition with each other.

-> ◊ Nuair a bha **Fionn mac** Cumhaill ’na leanabh beag, mharbhadh ’athair.
+> ◊ Nuair a bha **Fionn mac** Cumhail ’na leanabh beag, mharbhadh ’athair.

-In this example, the nominative masculine proper noun `Fionn` and the nominative masculine common noun `mac` are in apposition to each other (and the proper noun `Cumhaill` is the specifier of `mac`) – `Fionn mac Cumhaill` ‘Finn, Cumhall’s son’.
+In this example, the nominative masculine proper noun `Fionn` and the nominative masculine common noun `mac` are in apposition to each other (and the proper noun `Cumhail` is the specifier of `mac`) – `Fionn mac Cumhail` ‘Finn, Cumhal’s son’.

 > ◊ Phòs màthair **Fhinn mhic** Cumhaill rìgh àraidh.

-In this example, the genitive masculine proper noun `Fhinn` and the genitive masculine common noun `mhic` are in apposition to each other (while `Fhinn` is the specifier of `màthair` and `Cumhaill` is the specifier of `mhic`) – `màthair Fhinn mhic Cumhaill` ‘the mother of Finn, Cumhall’s son’.
+In this example, the genitive masculine proper noun `Fhinn` and the genitive masculine common noun `mhic` are in apposition to each other (while `Fhinn` is the specifier of `màthair` and `Cumhail` is the specifier of `mhic`) – `màthair Fhinn mhic Cumhail` ‘the mother of Finn, Cumhal’s son’.

 Back up to: [Nouns](#nouns) \| [Grammatical dependents of nouns](#grammatical-dependents-of-nouns)